tatlchri/MSE-R/README.md

 2. Extract the downloaded compressed file MSE-R-master.zip

+3. Install the libraries: knitr, tinytex

+4. Install libxml2-devel in your OS. ie. in Fedora Linux sudo dnf install libxml2-devel

+5. For Knit, that is pdf exporting install texlive-titling, texlive-framed in your OS.

-3. Goto examples/ and open any of the examples to experiment with specific cases
+6. Goto examples/ and open any of the examples to experiment with specific cases

-4. Make sure you have set the correct library path at the beginning of your notebooks
+7. Make sure you have set the correct library path at the beginning of your notebooks

 ## Documentation